 - Rinse your dentures to remove loose food particles.

 - Wet the brush, and brush your dentures with a denture cleanser such as Polident or Efferdent.
+Do not brush with toothpaste.
+It can scratch your dentures.
 You may be able to use hand soap or mild dishwashing liquid.
 Do not use household cleansers, which may be too rough, or bleach.

 - Brush every surface, scrubbing gently to avoid damage.
 Use a brush designed for cleaning dentures or a toothbrush with soft bristles.
 Do not use hard-bristled brushes, because they can damage the dentures.

 - Examine your gums daily before you put in your dentures.
 Let red, swollen gums heal before you wear your dentures again.
 If the redness does not go away in a few days, call your dentist.
 White patches on the inside of your cheeks could also indicate poorly fitting dentures.

 - Give your mouth at least 6 hours of rest from your dentures every day.
 Your mouth heals more slowly as you age and needs time to recover from the friction of wearing dentures.

 - Don't put up with dentures that are too big, click when you eat, or don't feel good.
 It takes time to get used to dentures.
 But if they are still giving you trouble after the first few weeks, talk to your dentist about fitting them again.
 Don't try to "fix" your dentures yourself.